An international ministry team must have experience, integrity, compassion for the lost and spiritual fortitude.

 Ellis Craft grew up in Thailand and the Philippines, where his parents were missionaries.
 Upon returning to the United States for college, he attended Moody Bible Institute and University of Illinois Chicago, graduating with a Bachelor of Arts degree in Sociology.
 He then did work for his master's degree in Community Development at North Park University and worked two years in Chicago's South Side.

 The next 10 years were spent developing his skills while working with the largest Illinois non-profit provider of services for people with disabilities.
 The first eight years were spent in management, and the last two years focused on staff development and training.
 Sensing a deep call to church ministry, Ellis returned to Moody in 2016 to attend Moody Theological Seminary.
 His master’s program in Ministry Leadership was completed in 2018.

-Ellis serves Reach A Village as International Ministry Director for Southeast Asia, interacting with our ministry partners overseas.
+Ellis serves Reach A Village as the Vice President of International Ministry, interacting with our ministry partners overseas.
 He assists with managing finances and reporting.

 Tim Trout, Chief Financial Officer for Reach A Village, has a financial and ministry background of over 35 years.
 After college, he became a full-time pastor and served as a missionary to the Philippines.
 On the field, Tim organized and managed finances.
 When he returned to the United States, he earned a MBA in Accounting and Finance from Keller Graduate School of Management, and he is a CPA.
 His experience includes Chief Financial Officer and Regional Finance Officer for two major international ministries.